LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/intro.rst

    ::

       Hello, World!

-This is an example of a function receving *input*.
+This is an example of a function receiving *input*.
 Functions may also provide *output*.
 For example, the type conversion functions give back the result of converting a value.

 .. admonition:: Example